Shakyamuni177te/Ang2Mouse/README.md

-# Ang2Mouse
-##Order Of The Mouse: Phase 1.7 -- Operation Silk Scarf
+#Order Of The Mouse: Phase 1.7 -- Operation Silk Scarf

 ###A framework for Operation Silk Scarf.
 Part of Order Of The Mouse: a Web 2.1 game bringing roleplay to social media.